-Turquoise waters, rugged cliffs, native flora and laid-back towns—the Coromandel Peninsula is pretty much paradise.
+Turquoise waters, rugged cliffs, native flora and laid-back towns—The Coromandel is pretty much paradise.
 And with more than 400km of idyllic coastline to explore, it’s no surprise that the region is also home to some of the country’s most beautiful beaches.

-Found in New Zealand’s North Island, the peninsula is a much-loved holiday destination for travellers and a gem for those who are lucky enough to live there.
+Found in New Zealand’s North Island, The Coromandel is a much-loved holiday destination for travellers and a gem for those who are lucky enough to live there.
 Explore the intricate rock formations by kayak, head out with mates on a boat to catch fresh fish for dinner, dig for hot water in the sand and pitch your tent by the seaside.

-Just bring your sunscreen, a surfboard and don’t forget to set your automatic replies to ‘out of office’—here are the best beaches in the Coromandel Region.
+Just bring your sunscreen, a surfboard and don’t forget to set your automatic replies to ‘out of office’—here are the best beaches in The Coromandel.

 Hot Water Beach

 Hot Water Beach is pretty extraordinary.
 If you head to the beach within two hours either side of low tide, you’ll be able to discover underground natural hot springs that filter up through the sand.
 Beach goers dig to find just the right temperature (in some spots the water can reach up to 64°C) to create their very own spa pool.
 Shovels can be hired at a local shop.
 The local iwi of Hot Water Beach, Ngāti Hei, kindly request that visitors don’t eat or drink in the pools or leave rubbish at the beach.
 Be sure to only swim in the ocean if the beach is patrolled and between the flags.